 6. Our Lives are Countdown Timers, Not Stopwatches.

 As you keep creating and releasing bits and pieces of yourself out into the world, don’t be afraid of being too vulnerable or giving too much of yourself away.

-If you feel like you’re being a bit too authentic… Then you might actually be on the right path:
+If you feel like you’re a bit too authentic then you might actually be on the right path: